JenniferSchutzman/art-api-exam-nolist/README.md

 a.
 You will receive a 409 conflict when you do not follow the required fields rules laid out in the beginning of the api.js file.
 For example, if you have listed the artist's home origin instead of their "movement", the POST or PUT will be rejected because it does not contain the proper fields.
 b.
 You will receive a 404 if the capitalization or syntax differs in the slightest from the strict format of the existing objects.

-I hope you enjoy this project as much as I have and feel free to contact me with any questions at jennifer.schutzman@gmail.com for further guidance.
+Contact me with any questions at jennifer.schutzman@gmail.com for further guidance.

 ```